 Typically, it begins like it did when she was assigned to Camp As Sayliyah and happened to meet the chaplain at the passenger terminal.
 "We just met at the pax terminal, and I said: ‘Look, sir, I’m not the best singer, but you got me.’”

-When she sings at chapel, she keeps alive her dream of studying performing arts at college and signing professionally.
+When she sings at chapel, her dream of studying performing arts at college and signing professionally is kept alive.

 After high school, Hernandez thought about joining the Army, but that changed when she became a mother at 19.

 Because the father of her three daughters was on active-duty with the Fort Drum-based 10th Mountain Division, there was always the chance that he would deploy.
 Therefore, she decided it would be better to focus on her daughters and to avoid the possibility that both of their parents would be sent overseas at the same time.

 Finally, she decided it was time to enlist.

 “It was Oct.
 4, 2017, at 27,” she said.
 "It was one of those things; I always wanted to join when I was younger.
 I always had a passion for service, either public service or to serve my country.

 “I didn’t want to wonder what it would have been like to join the Army — and it was very spontaneous — oh, man, I just went into the recruiting office and decided to enlist,” she said.

 Hernandez's unit, the 155th CSSB, is a logistics unit, and she deployed with its Headquarters and Headquarters Company, first to Camp Buehring, Kuwait.
 Then some of the 155th Soldiers were sent to Afghanistan.